unification-com/testnet/README.md

 Past genesis files will be placed in directories according to version numbers outside of `latest` for development and testing purposes.

+## TestNet Network Upgrades

+On 09/04/2020, TestNet will be upgraded from v3 to v4.
+Please see the [v3 - v4 upgrade instructions](upgrades/TestNet_v3-v4_upgrade.md)

 ## TestNet History

 - [v4.0](https://github.com/unification-com/testnet/tree/master/v4.0) - TestNet v4 - Enterprise Whitelist, 09/04/2020